Nathan Modest: Sheffield Wednesday and early loan moves

+First stint at Sheffield

 On 18 October 2011 it was announced that Modest had left Sheffield Wednesday by mutual consent, having not played for the club for nearly three years and being unable to play in the Sheffield Wednesday Academy, due to being above age.
-Exactly a week later, Modest signed for the oldest club in the world – local side Sheffield F.C.
+A week later, Modest signed for Sheffield FC.

-Due to fitness levels, Modest didn't make his debut until 10 December later that year.
-The game was away to Romulus in which Modest scored on his debut to equalise and gain Sheffield F.C. a 1–1 draw, this was his first career goal aged 20, after a total 17 career appearances.
+Due to fitness levels, Modest did not make his debut until 10 December later that year.
+The game was away to Romulus, in which Modest scored on his debut to equalise and gain Sheffield a 1–1 draw.
+This was his first career goal, aged 20, after a total 17 career appearances.

-At the end of his first season with Sheffield F.C. he had helped the club to reach the play-offs in the Northern Premier League Division One South after making 21 appearances and scoring six goals.
-Unfortunately Sheffield F.C. lost 7–0 away to Ilkeston, with Modest making a substitute appearance.
+At the end of his first season with Sheffield he had helped the club to reach the play-offs in the Northern Premier League Division One South after making 21 appearances and scoring six goals.
+There, they lost 7–0 to Ilkeston, with Modest making a substitute appearance.

+Worksop Town

-After spending just one season with Sheffield F.C, Modest joined other local North Nottinghamshire side Worksop Town, after making 22 league appearances for Sheffield F.C. and scoring 6 goals.
-Modest made his debut for Worksop Town later that same day as Worksop faced Hednesford Town in a mid-week league match.
-The game finished in a 0–4 victory to Worksop Town, with Modest making his debut as a substitute nine-minutes before the final whistle.
+After one season with Sheffield, Modest joined another local north Nottinghamshire side, Worksop Town.
+He made his debut for Worksop Town later that day in a 4–0 win over Hednesford Town.

-Used as a winger for the team due to his electric pace, Modest's first season with Worksop Town he played fourteen games for the club, twelve of which were league appearances.
+Used as a winger for the team due to his pace, in Modest's first season with Worksop Town he played fourteen games for the club, twelve of which were league appearances.

+Rainworth Miners Welfare loan and Lincoln United

-In pre-season of the new football season of 2013–14, Nathan Modest was confirmed by Worksop Town manager Mark Shaw to have been sent on loan to Rainworth Miners Welfare.
-Rainworth MW are a level below Worksop Town sitting at level 8 of the pyramid in the English football league system.
-Modest went on to play and score on his competitive début for Rainworth MW against Loughborough Dynamo, with his team winning 3–2.
-Modest signed for Lincoln United in September 2013.
+At the beginning of the 2013–14 season, Modest was sent on loan to Rainworth Miners Welfare.
+He scored on his competitive debut for Rainworth against Loughborough Dynamo, as his new team won 3–2.
+He then signed for Lincoln United in September 2013, where he made fifteen league appearances and contributed three assists, but did not score a goal.

+Gloucester City

 In September 2014, after impressing on trial, he signed for Gloucester City.

+Return to Rainworth Miners Welfare

-Modest signed for Rainworth Miners Welfare FC for the 2017/18 season after returning to the city of Sheffield following 3 years of study at Hartpury University.
+Modest signed for Rainworth Miners Welfare FC for the 2017/18 season, after returning to the city of Sheffield following three years of study at Hartpury University.
 In his debut season for Rainworth he scored 16 goals in league and cup.

+Bridlington Town

-Following a successful campaign at Rainworth Modest signed for Bridlington Town to work with former Sheffield United player Curtis Woodhouse.
-Playing as a striker, Modest Modest became an immediate success picking up 20 goals for the club.
+Following a successful campaign at Rainworth, Modest signed for Bridlington Town, who at this time were managed by the former Sheffield United player Curtis Woodhouse.
+Playing as a striker, Modest enjoyed a productive season, scoring 20 goals for the club.

+Mickleover

+In 2019, he moved on to Mickleover in the Northern Premier League, where he made thirteen league appearances, scoring one goal, but did not play for the club after December 2019.

+Pontefract Collieries

+At the beginning of the following season, he joined Pontefract Collieries, and there he played in eight league matches, scoring three goals, before the season was curtailed due to the COVID-19 pandemic.

+Grantham Town

+In July 2021, Modest joined Grantham Town; there, he made twelve league appearances, scoring once, before departing in December to return to Sheffield.